joewalker/gcli/docs/index.md

 provided on the command line.
 In this example it would contain the message for display as ``args.message``.

+The ``env`` object contains any environment object passed to GCLI at startup.
+The environment is opaque to GCLI, and can be anything to pass some context to your commands.

 ### Returning data